Jo Pavey: Personal life

 Jo Pavey (née Davis) started running at the King's School, Ottery St Mary, where teachers encouraged her to join an athletics club.
 A road near the school fields where she trained as a school girl has been named, 'Pavey Run', in her honour.
 She joined Exeter Harriers in 1987, where an early coach was Tony White.
 In 1997 she was coached by Mike Down (Bristol) and in 2000 by Christina Boxer, the 1982 Commonwealth Games 1500m champion.

 Jo was first coached by her husband and manager Gavin Pavey in the winter of 1996/97 and he resumed the coaching role in 2001.
 He has coached her to finals at all the major championships.
-Jo made the final at every major outdoors championships between 2000 and 2008 before child birth in 2009.
+Jo made the final at every major outdoors championships between 2000 and 2008 before childbirth in 2009.

 Pavey studied physiotherapy at Bristol University, graduating in 1995.

 She married Gavin Pavey in 1995, whom she met at Exeter Harriers in 1988.
-They have a son Jacob (born in 2009) and daughter Emily (born in 2013).
+They had a son in 2009 and a daughter in 2013.

 Pavey released her autobiography in July 2016, Jo Pavey: This Mum Runs.

-In 2019 Pavey appeared on BBCs "Pointless Celebrities" charity edition, partnered with Presenter Ade Adepitan, reaching but failing to win in the final rounds answers.
+In 2019 Pavey appeared on BBCs Pointless Celebrities charity edition, partnered with presenter Ade Adepitan, reaching but failing to win in the final rounds answers.

 A personal trademark is that she always runs wearing long white compression socks.

+Pavey's husband and coach, Gavin Pavey, is the coach of Innes Fitzgerald.

+Pavey works alongside her husband in a support and mentoring role to a successful squad of junior and senior athletes - Isca Endurance.

+Pavey is a commentator for TNT Sports formerly Eurosport.
+She writes a monthly column for Runner's World UK edition and works for various organisations in ambassador and consultation roles.